 While the suspend target drives TpBias low it also monitors bias.
-If bias is removed by the suspend initiator, the hand-shake is complete and the suspend target enters the suspended state.
+If bias is removed by the suspend initiator, the handshake is complete and the suspend target enters the suspended state.
+Otherwise, the suspend target waits until its timer expires and then suspends even though bias is still observed.
 If the suspend target's timer expires and bias is still observed, the suspend target also enters the suspended state but in a faulted condition.